World War II casualties of the Soviet Union: Studies by Andreev, Darski and Kharkova

-Voters lists in 1946 election
+Voter lists in the 1946 election

-Another study, The Demographic History of Russia 1927–1959, analyzed voters in the February 1946 Soviet election to estimate the surviving population over the age of 18 at the end of the war.
+Another study, The Demographic History of Russia 1927–1959, analyzed voters in the February 1946 election to estimate the surviving population over the age of 18 at the end of the war.
 The population under 18 was estimated based on the 1959 census.
 Official records listed 101.7 million registered voters and 94.0 million actual voters, 7.7 million less than the expected figure.
 ADK maintained that the official results of the 1946 election are not a good source for estimating the population.
 They believe that the total of expected voters should be increased by 10.5 million because the roll of voters excluded those deprived of their rights, in prison or in exile.
 ADK maintained that many young military men did not participate in the election, and an overestimation of women in rural areas without internal passports who sought to avoid compulsory heavy labor.
 Included in the voter total were 29.9 million "excess" women.
 However number of expected voters estimated by ADK the gap between males and females was 21.4 million, which approximates the 20.7 million gap revealed by the 1959 census.
 The prewar population of 1939 (including the annexed territories) had an excess of 7.9 million females.
 The ADK analysis found that the gap had increased by about 13.5 million.